First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 You would probably expect that both methods are the same in terms of their effect on your application.
 Surprisingly that is NOT the case.

-A fellow Access developer, Aleksander Wojtasz, recently contacted me about this issue.
+A fellow Access developer, Aleksander Wojtasz, contacted me about this issue back in 2022.

 He had noticed that his code ran far slower when the document was trusted by clicking Enable Content but not run from a trusted location.